Ireland Tourist Visa from UK

 Once you submit the application, you have to pay the visa application fee of either €60 or €100 depending on whether you need a single or multiple entry permit.

-The visa application fee is non-refundable even if you are not granted the visa or you withdraw your application.
+The visa application fee is non-refundable even if your visa application is denied or you withdraw your application.

 Before you submit your application for the Tourist Visa, you have to determine whether you meet the following eligibility requirements: